Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

   - `/web https://github.com/django/django/issues/XXX`
 - If aider doesn't produce code that lints and tests clean, the user might decide to revert the changes and try again.
 Maybe with a different LLM this time.
-[Aider is tightly integrated with git](https://aider.chat/docs/faq.html#how-does-aider-use-git), so it's always easy to undo/revert AI changes that don't pan out.
+[Aider is tightly integrated with git](https://aider.chat/docs/faq.html#how-does-aider-use-git), so it's always easy to revert AI changes that don't pan out.

 Of course, outside a benchmark setting it's probably unwise to let *any* AI agent run unsupervised on your code base.